-Sometimes, it can be disappointing to find out that the coolest looking product falls short in performance, but we were happy to discover that this was not the case with the Smyrna Original Turkish hand towels.
-Not only will these towels spruce up your bathroom, but they also ranked highest in our side-by-side tests.
+Sometimes, it can be disappointing to find out that the coolest-looking product falls short in performance, but we were happy to discover that this was not the case with the Smyrna Original Turkish set.
+Not only will these towels spruce up your bathroom's aesthetics, but they also ranked highest in our side-by-side tests.
 The Smyrna hand towel is absorbent, quick-drying, and soft.
 We loved the unique weave of these towels, which provides texture that dries hands quickly and soaks up water.
 They add a little flair to bathrooms and even kitchens while being soft, smooth, and durable.
 Right out of the box, we found them to be soft, without any strange smells or break-in period, which is an added plus.

-Honestly, it's hard for us to find anything wrong with these towels.
+It's hard to find any complaints about these stunners.
 From their design to their texture to their drying speed, the Smyrna Originals impressed.
 The only aspect of these towels that may be a concern is the durability of the tassels and the fact that they only come in a set of two.
-Some of the other options we compared are available in packs of 24.
-If quantity what you're looking for, this could be a bit of a downside.
+Some of the other options we compared are available in packs of up to 24.
+If you need a higher quantity, we'd look to one of the multi-pack options.

-The Cleanbear towels are utilitarian towels masked by a pastel color pallet.
+The Cleanbear towels are utilitarian products masked by a pastel color pallet.
 They are soft but thin.
-We found their feel to be sufficient for drying our hands, but perhaps not the towel that we would reach for to soothe our skin after a facial.
+We found their feel to be sufficient for drying our hands, but perhaps not the first thing we'd reach for to soothe our skin after a facial.
 They are quick-drying and relatively absorbent.
-In regards to their absorption rate, the thinness of these towels comes into play.
-Here, they absorbed water quickly but also allowed water to pass through them and soak the surface beneath — not a huge deal, but something to note.
-In most situations, though, these towels are entirely sufficient.
+The thin material made these towels absorb water quickly, soaking whatever surface they were set on.
+In most situations, though, this basic product is entirely sufficient.
 They feel great and hold up after multiple washes.
 We were pleased to find that there was little to no pilling after their initial trip through the washing machine.

-The Cleanbear's biggest downfalls are the towels' lack of thickness and loft.
-Plus, the dimensions of these hand towels could seem a bit meager when compared to some of these 30 x 40-inch behemoths that we tested.
+The Cleanbear's biggest downfalls are their lack of thickness and loft.
+Plus, their dimensions could seem a bit meager compared to some of these 30 x 40-inch behemoths that we tested.
 The Cleanbear towels are a bit diminutive at a mere 13 x 23 inches.
-Given their affordable price tag and durability, though, these this set undoubtedly took the cake as a standout budget model.
+Given their affordable price tag and durability, though, this set undoubtedly earns its place as a great budget option.

-Though the White Classic's are up there with some of the most absorbent hand towels in this review, they fell a bit short in our drying time competition.
-The White Classic took much longer to dry than many of the other top-performing towels in this review, which surprised us considering their relatively thin feel.
-Even a full day after washing, we found that these towels still had a bit of lingering dampness to them.
+Though the White Classics are up there with some of the most absorbent products in this review, they fell a bit short in our drying time competition.
+The White Classic took much longer to dry than many other top-performing towels in this review, which surprised us considering their relatively thin feel.
+Even a full day after washing, we found that they still had a bit of lingering dampness to them.

-The Wealuxe Cotton towel set excels as a basic, soft hand towel with no frills.
+The Wealuxe Cotton set excels as a basic, soft hand towel with no frills.
 Even after many trips through the wash, the product remains super soft and supple.
 Due to its light weave and thin nature, it dries quickly, and it also fared well in our absorbency tests.This set is fairly thin and flimsy, so some folks may be a bit disappointed by the size and overall feel.
-Many of the Turkish cotton options in this review faired better than this lightweight one.
+Many Turkish cotton options in this review faired better than this lightweight one since they tended to have a bit more loft and a better feel.
 The other major issue with the Wealuxe is that it sheds a ton in the wash.
 This is a significant durability issue, but it doesn't take away from the fact that these are super soft and perform well across all other metrics.

-Perhaps you're used to stepping out of the shower and into a massive, plush bath sheet that wraps you in warmth and coziness, and you can't imagine your hands going through the same transition without a similar, complimentarily cozy towel experience.
-If that's the case, the Superior hand towel set is most certainly for you.
-These towels are luxury for your hands.
+Perhaps you're used to stepping out of the shower and into a massive, plush bath towel that envelops you in warmth and coziness, and you can't imagine your hands going through the same transition without a similarly cozy experience.
+If so, check out the Superior Egyptian Cotton set — they are pure luxury for your hands.
 Soft, dense material encases your hands (or face) for an indulgent drying experience.
-Their thick, soft feel also means that these towels are incredibly durable.
+Their thick, soft feel also means that this set is incredibly durable.
 During our test period, we saw no signs of wear.
 We imagine that the Superior set will last for years.

-The downside to all this loft, fluff, and softness is that these towels take forever to dry.
-This can perhaps be a bit of an exaggeration, but compared to some of the other towels we tested that dried completely in just about 30 minutes, we were fairly surprised to find that after a rough 24 hours past their time in the wash, the Superior Towels still felt damp.
+The downside to all this loft, fluff, and softness is that they seem to take forever to dry.
+Compared to some of the other towels we tested that dried completely in around 30 minutes, we were fairly surprised to find that roughly 24 hours after pulling them out of the wash, the Superior towels still felt damp.
 We also found that these towels had a hard time absorbing water — perhaps because their weave was so dense.
 If you have the patience to let the towels dry and use them for smaller drying tasks rather than wiping up counter-wide water spills, these cons may not be a big deal.